M1 helmet: Development

-In 1940, with World War II raging on in Europe and Asia, it seemed likely that the United States might soon be at war again.
+In 1940, with World War II raging in Europe and Asia for a year and the United Kingdom seeking help from North America, it seemed increasingly likely that the United States would be dragged out of non-interventionism and into another war.
 The Infantry Board resurrected the quest to find a better type of helmet, since the ongoing conflict had shown that the M1917, designed to protect men standing in trenches from falling shell splinters and shrapnel, would be inadequate on the modern battlefield.
 The board reported:

-Accordingly, the board, under the direction of Brigadier General Courtney Hodges, took the M1917 shell as the basis of the new prototype, trimmed off the brim and added a visor and skirt-like extensions to protect the back and sides of the wearer's head.
+Accordingly, the board, under the direction of Brigadier General Courtney Hodges, took the M1917 shell as the basis of the new prototype, trimmed off the brim, and added a visor and skirt-like extensions to protect the back and sides of the wearer's head.
 Rejecting the conventional systems of cradles, the new helmet was given a Riddell type liner and suspension system, based on the contemporary style of football helmet, with an adjustable strap for the nape of the neck to prevent the helmet from rocking.
 The resulting prototype was designated the TS-3, and the McCord Radiator Company manufactured the first examples from Hadfield steel.
 In tests, they were found to be able to resist a .45 ACP pistol bullet fired at point-blank range, exceeding the initial specification.
-The TS-3 was given official approval on June 6, 1941 and was designated "Helmet, Steel, M1".
-Full scale production commenced almost immediately.
+The TS-3 was given official approval on June 6, 1941, and was designated "Helmet, Steel, M1".
+Full-scale production commenced almost immediately.

 Service

-Over 22 million U.S. M1 steel helmets were manufactured through September 1945.
-Production was done by McCord Radiator and Manufacturing Company and Schlueter Manufacturing Company; the former developed a method to create an almost eighteen-centimeter deep bowl in a single pressing, which was an engineering milestone at the time.
+Over 22 million U.S. M1 helmets were manufactured through September 1945.
+Production was primarily accomplished by the McCord Radiator and Manufacturing Company and the Schlueter Manufacturing Company; the former developed a method to create an almost eighteen-centimeter-deep bowl in a single pressing, which was considered an engineering milestone at the time.
+A third manufacturer called Parish Reading is known to have produced a very limited number of M1 helmet shells in 1945.

-Total production per year during the period 1941-45 :